 When I am not being academic, I enjoy interacting with my family, and playing the diatonic accordion (I have a Cajun 1-row and a recently acquired 3-row on which I want to learn Tejano style).
 Here are some examples of my Cajun accordion (another example, a holiday offering, my 1st public appearance, short Bach piece).
 I roast my own coffee beans – Mmm!!
 When I have time and money I enjoy working on my 1939 Chevy.

 I have always been an avid photographer.
-I am now linking this with one of my life-long interests, astronomy (I almost double-majored in physics and astronomy in college) as I learn astrophotography.
+My best artistic photos, as well as photos of some local events, are now for sale at eventphotography1.shootproof.com.
+I am also now linking my photography with one of my life-long interests, astronomy (I almost double-majored in physics and astronomy in college) as I learn astrophotography.
 I am also experimenting with Lytro‘s new camera; especially playing with 3D effect.

 Excluding the well-known psychologists and neuroscientists with whom I have interacted, I have had “brushes with greatness” that involve Katharine Hepburn, Francis Crick, Buckminster Fuller, and Stephen Jay Gould.